 - Your tank should be fully setup – including the filter running – when you do this

-- You measure the levels of ammonia, nitrites and nitrates using test kits
+- You measure the levels of ammonia, nitrites and nitrates using a test kit.

 - You can tell when enough bacteria exists by test readings that show zero ammonia, zero nitrite and some nitrate